kiosklabs/codility-lessons-challenges/README.md

 ## Codility Solutions
 (https://codility.com/programmers/lessons)

-This contains the ipython notebook and code for my submission to Kaggle's Digit Recognizer competition
+This contains the python code for my submissions to Codility's lessons challenges.

+Codility is a platform that allows companies to evaluate the programming skills of a coder, it analyzes the algorithm's performance through time and space complexity.
+It also hosts programming competitions every now and then.

 Notes:
  - The solutions for each lessons are stored to its corresponding folder.